AlexKnauth/asr-unity-mono-mac-testing/README.md

 # asr-unity-mono-mac-testing

-Exploring how a Unity / Mono library might try to support Mac, and attempting to test potential library code and see if it works on Hollow Knight, for now.
+Exploring how an ASR Unity / Mono library might try to support Mac, and attempting to test potential library code and see if it works on Hollow Knight, for now.